QMeqGR/qm-maxima/README.txt

 ----------------------------

-There are two types of kets and bras available in the ‘qm’ package, the first type is given by a _matrix representation_, as in the functions ‘mbra’ and ‘mket’.  ‘mket’s are column vectors and ‘mbra’s are row vectors, and their components are entered as Maxima _lists_ in the ‘mbra’ and ‘mket’ functions.
+There are two types of kets and bras available in the ‘qm’ package, the first type is given by a _matrix representation_, as returned by the functions ‘mbra’ and ‘mket’.  ‘mket’s are column vectors and ‘mbra’s are row vectors, and their components are entered as Maxima _lists_ in the ‘mbra’ and ‘mket’ functions.
 The second type of bra or ket is _abstract_; there is no matrix representation.
 Abstract bras and kets are entered using the ‘bra’ and ‘ket’ functions, while also using Maxima